Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Abstract

 \section{Abstract}

-In randomized clinical trials, regression models can be used to explore the relationships between patients' variables (e.g., clinical, pathological or lifestyle variables, and also biomarker or genomics data) and the magnitude of treatment effect.
-Our aim is to evaluate the value of flexible machine learning models that can incorporate interactions and nonlinear effects of high-dimensional data to estimate individualized treatment recommendations in the setting of such trials with time-to-event outcomes.
-We compare survival models based on neural networks (CoxCC and CoxTime) and random survival forests (Interaction Forests).
-A Cox model, including an adaptive LASSO penalty, is used as a benchmark.
-Specific metrics for individualized treatment recommendations are used: the C-for-Benefit, the E50-for-Benefit, and RMSE for treatment benefit.
-We conduct an extensive simulation study using 2 different data generation processes incorporating nonlinearity and interactions up to the third order.
-The models are applied to gene expression and clinical data from 2 breast cancer studies.
-The machine learning-based methods show reasonable performances on the simulation data sets, especially in terms of discrimination for Interaction Forests and calibration for the neural networks.
-They can be used to evaluate individualized treatment effects from randomized trials when nonlinear and interaction effects are expected to be present.
+\textbf{Objective:} In randomized clinical trials, prediction models can be used to explore the relationships between patients' variables (e.g., clinical, pathological, or lifestyle variables, and also biomarker or genomic data) and treatment effect magnitude.
+Our aim was to evaluate flexible machine learning models capable of incorporating interactions and nonlinear effects from high-dimensional data to estimate individualized treatment recommendations in trials with time-to-event outcomes. \\ \textbf{Methods:} We compared survival models based on neural networks (CoxCC and CoxTime) and random survival forests (Interaction Forests) against a Cox proportional hazards model with an adaptive LASSO (ALASSO) penalty as a benchmark.
+For individualized treatment recommendations in the survival setting, we adapted metrics originally designed for binary outcomes to accommodate time-to-event data with censoring.
+These adapted metrics included the C-for-Benefit, the E50-for-Benefit, and the root mean squared error for treatment benefit.
+An extensive simulation study was conducted using two different data generation processes incorporating nonlinearity and interactions.
+The models were applied to gene expression and clinical data from three cancer clinical trial data sets. \\ \textbf{Results:} In the first data generation process, neural networks outperformed ALASSO in terms of calibration while the Interaction Forests showed superior C-for-benefit performance.
+In the second data generation process, both machine learning methods outperformed the benchmark linear ALASSO method across discrimination, calibration, and RMSE metrics.
+In the cancer trial data sets, the machine learning methods often performed better than ALASSO, particularly IF in terms of C-for-benefit, and either a neural network or IF for calibration measures addressing treatment benefit. \textbf{Conclusion:} Machine learning-based survival models can efficiently estimate conditional average treatment effects from randomized trials when strong nonlinear and interaction effects are expected.
+These flexible approaches offer valuable alternatives to traditional regression methods for developing treatment recommendation rules from clinical trials with time-to-event outcomes and medium to high-dimensional data set sizes.

 \keywords{Randomized Control Trial, Feedforward Neural Network, Interaction Forest, LASSO, Personalized Medicine, Individualized Treatment Effect}